skarbat/videoenc/README.md

 Assuming the camera is "/dev/video0"

+NOTE: Current mode in "start_encoder.sh" script is to use the V4L2 mode.

 Step 1: Check the input format and sizes provided:

      ffmpeg -f v4l2 -list_formats all -i /dev/video0